MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 After the IHV has certified the base driver, it can be deployed on all OEM systems.
 Because a base driver can be used across all systems that share a hardware part, Microsoft can test the base driver broadly by using Windows Insider *driver flighting* instead of limiting distribution to specific machines.

-After IHV has certified the base driver package, it can be deployed on all OEM systems.
-Because a base driver package can be used across all systems that share a hardware part, Microsoft can test the base driver package broadly via Windows Insider flighting, rather than limiting distribution to specific machines.

 The OEM validates only the optional customizations that it provides for the OEM system.

 Universal drivers are distributed through Windows Update, and hardware support apps are distributed through Microsoft Store.